Don't pay top dollar for your next flight

-- For more tips on finding cheap airline ticket prices and avoiding air travel fees, visit The Dollar Stretcher Library.
+- Get more tips for finding cheap airline ticket prices and avoiding air travel fees by visiting The Dollar Stretcher Library.

 - Stop struggling to get ahead financially.
 Subscribe to our free weekly Surviving Tough Times newsletter aimed at helping you 'live better...for less'.
 Each issue features great ways to help you stretch your dollars and make the most of your resources.
 Subscribers get a copy of Are You Heading for Debt Trouble?
 A Simple Checklist And What You Can Do About It for FREE!